ixc/ixc-project-template/README.md

     $ cd {{ project_name }}
     $ docker-compose up

+Make a cup of tea, as Docker will take a while to download and install the dependencies.
-You can run `docker-compose up` each time you work on the project - it will only install changed dependencies.
+You can run `docker-compose up` each time you work on the project - it will check for changed dependencies and only install those.

 That's it!
 Open the site in a browser: